-Service user: Service us er Photograph
+Service user: Service user Photograph

 Name

 Address

 Date of Birth

 Contact Number

 Humankind:

 Staff Name

 Address

 Contact Number

 Pharmacy:

+Name

-Name Address
+Address

 Contact Number

 GP:

 Name

 Address

 Contact Number

+The service user DOES \Box / DOES NOT \Box consent to their photograph being taken by Humankind, stored by the Pharmacy and Humankind and used for the sole purpose of identification during prescribed treatment.
+If they DO NOT consent to this, then they agree to have their identity confirmed by:
-It is important that a unpropriate inform nation is provided ab out medication i n a format that m eets the service users'

-needs, so that they know about the different types of pre scribed treatme nt options and en able them to make an
+It is important that appropriate information is provided about medication in a format that meets the service users' needs, so that they know about the different types of prescribed treatment options and enable them to make an informed decision.
+Information is available online from: www.choiceandmedication.org/Humankind The service user has been offered written information about their medication, which has been:

-able online from: ww

-The service user has been offered writ ten information abou • :

-ACCEPTED □ DECLINED []
+ACCEPTED DECLINED

-The service user has been made awar e of the risks of medi cation/illicit subs stances/parapherr alia being accessed by

-others, especially chi ldren.
-They have b oeen offered a written information leaf let about safe stor age and a lockable safe

-storage box, which th ney have ACCEPT ED ☐ / REFUSED ☐ If they have declin ed the offer, this is s because:
+The service user has been made aware of the risks of medication/illicit substances/paraphernalia being accessed by others, especially children.
+They have been offered a written information leaflet about safe storage and a lockable safe storage box, which they have ACCEPTED / REFUSED / If they have declined the offer, this is because:

-Mutually convenien t times for collec ction/delivery of med dication have be en agreed as fol lows:
+Mutually convenient times for collection/delivery of medication have been agreed as follows:

-- Mon From: To:
+Mon From: То:

-Tues From: To:
+Tues From: То:

-Weds From: To:
+Weds From: То:

 Thurs From: To:

 Fri From: To:

+Sat From: То:

-Sat From: To: Sun From: To:
+Sun From: То: